 - Build upon, complement and enhance existing efforts of members

-To ensure the validity of both the assessment methodology and the data used in the pilot report card, review by the Reef Plan Independent Science Panel (ISP) has been included at key points during the development of the report card.
-Specifically, the ISP has reviewed the assessment methodologies for all data included in the pilot report card.
-Further details on the original assessment methodologies and data can be found in the technical reports, which accompany the pilot report card.
+To ensure the validity of both the assessment methodology and the data used in the 2014 pilot report card, review by the Reef Independent Science Panel (ISP) has been included at key points during the development of the report card.
+Specifically, the ISP has reviewed the assessment methodologies for all data included in the 2014 pilot report card.

 The ISP made a number of recommendations that would improve subsequent report cards, and these were considered during the review of the Mackay-Whitsunday 2014 Pilot Report Card.
-The adopted improvements and how they impacted on the results of the Mackay-Whitsunday 2014 Pilot Report Card can be found in the 2015 technical reports.
+The adopted improvements and how they impacted on the results of the Mackay-Whitsunday 2014 pilot report card can be found in the technical reports.